ELF-Lab/ParserTools/csv2fst/README.md

 You will need to open a new terminal, after you're done with installation in order to activate the `$GTCORE` variable.

-## Building the Border Lakes Ojibwe FST
+## Building an FST

-The Makefile requires modifications.
-You can modify the `MORPHOLOGYSRCDIR` variable to point to your OjibweMorph repo and modify the `DATABASEDIR` variable to point to your OPDDatabase repo.
-Alternatively, you can also run make by specifying the `MORPHOLOGYSRCDIR` and `DATABASEDIR` variables from the command-line:
+The FST is built using a Makefile.
+Before building, there are three variables within the Makefile which must be set to point to the right directory locations:
+- `MORPHOLOGYSRCDIR` must point to a directory that contains most of the morphological information needed to build the FST.
+The example directory (for Border Lakes Ojibwe) is [OjibweMorph](https://github.com/ELF-Lab/OjibweMorph/tree/dev).
+- `LEMMAS_DIR` must point to a directory that contains CSVs listing all the lemmas that will be used to build the FST.
+An example directory (for Border Lakes Ojibwe) is [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD).
+     This variable can also be set to a list of directories (each containing CSVs to be used), separated by a comma.
+- `INFLECTIONAL_FORMS_DIR` must point to a directory that contains inflectional forms used to test the FST.
+The example directory (for Border Lakes Ojibwe) is OPDDatabase, but this is not currently publicly available.
+This should perhaps be made optional, since users do not necessarily need to run the tests.

+You should go into the Makefile and edit the values of these variables so that the correct directory is specified.
+Once complete, you can run `make all` (or just `make`) to build the FST (e.g., `ojibwe.fomabin`).
+This will create a directory `generated` which contains the FST, lexc files and XFST rules.

+Alternatively, rather than editing the Makefile contents, you can just specify the directory paths when you call `make all`.
+For example:
 ```
-make MORPHOLOGYSRCDIR="/absolute/path/to/directory/for/OjibweMorph" DATABASEDIR="/absolute/path/to/directory/for/OPDDatabase"
+make all MORPHOLOGYSRCDIR=~/Documents/OjibweMorph INFLECTIONAL_FORMS_DIR=~/Documents/OPDDatabase LEMMAS_DIR=~/Documents/OjibweLexicon/OPD
 ```

-You should now be able to run `make all` to build the FST `ojibwe.fomabin`.
-This will create a directory `generated` which contains the FST, lexc files and XFST rules.

 ## Running YAML tests